 For once, while trying to erratically balance yourself on the shoreline of an alien, unchartered territory, it suddenly dawns upon you that life has suddenly thrown you a curveball.

 But in a world of masks, misrepresentations, subtle and vast distortions, truth is rarely glimpsed.
 In my case, as reality surfaced, the world saw a more altruistic, a realistic version of dwarfs in the television series, Game of Thrones, whereby Peter Dinklage plays the role of Tyrion Lannister.
 It was at this point in time I realized one thing: we, the “normal” people, or those with a rather orthodox stature – we are all the same.
 This clash of identities with which we demarcate our boundaries, we are all the same, separated by a thinnest filament of who we are.

 The problem is simple, and perhaps never as complex as we assume them to be.
 The only difference being that the world in which we presume ourselves to be, or perhaps, the way our minds are trained to be, is apparently more Utopian.
 We hopelessly hope that the world we live in should have been more homogenous than it actually is.

 While I accept that everyone faces obstacles in their lives, I also believe that the success of those ventures depends on the foundation on which one walks and especially on how firm and supportive that foundation is.
 Once we accept people for who they are, and how their uniqueness differentiates them from others, things would perhaps become more aligned with how our minds have always been trained.

 But as I ponder, I realize that the challenges I have faced have allowed me to gain a strong foothold within a situation that was never constant.
-I would insist on bracing your life as it is, and treat everyone the way, you expect to be treated.
-For once in a while – at least, one in a blue moon, people will surprise you.
+I would insist on bracing your life as it is, and treat everyone the way you expect to be treated.
+For once in a while, or at least one in a blue moon, people will surprise you.
 And perhaps, some day, people may just take your breath away!